 Kevin Strootman and Lens got chances to further extend Holland's lead, but the former aimed wide, while the latter blasted his shot over the bar.
 Bruno Martins Indi did find the net after a free kick, but his header was rightly disallowed for offside.

 The hosts did get their third goal shortly after the interval, though.
 Lens once again went past his direct opponent down the left, before sending in a low cross toward the far post.
 Schaken reacted alert and beat his marker to be the ball to cap his debut with a goal.

 Ron Vlaar then came close to adding his name to the score sheet, but his powerful header came back off the upright.
 Huntelaar, too, got a good chance to make it four, but he miraculously missed from five yards out.

-Andorra has lost all three games so far and is in last in Group D. It takes on Estonia on Tuesday.
+Andorra have lost all three games so far and are the number last in Group D. They take on Estonia on October 16.